-The Receiver has possession and control of a building located at 4905 Waters Edge, for \$1,900,000 and was leased to Electronic Data Systems ("EDS"), a technology services provider, for \$29,688.54 per month.
+The Receiver has possession and control of a building located at 4905 Waters Edge, Raleigh, North Carolina 27060 (the "Waters Edge Building").
+This building was purchased for \$1,900,000 and was leased to Electronic Data Systems ("EDS"), a technology services provider, for \$29,688.54 per month.
 EDS' lease term ended January 2010 and EDS did not renew its lease.
 The Receiver is working on reletting this property.
-The Waters Edge
+The Waters Edge Building has no known encumbrances.
+Parties interested in purchasing or leasing the Waters Edge Building should contact the Receiver directly.